 10.2 Only Clinic clients should be seen for evaluation and treatment in the Clinic rooms.
 Faculty may use Clinic space for private clinical work (see Policy 1) as long as it does not interfere with primary Clinic business of training.

 10.3 Clinic rooms are reserved using the online Zimbra calendar.
 For all sessions with clients, students must reserve a room beforehand by placing their name with the patient initials in parentheses in the appropriate calendar.
 This procedure ensures the availability of space, and facilitates the complete accounting of client appointments.
-The Clinic Assistant arranges her schedule to be available to take payments when clients attend the Clinic.
+The Clinic Assistant arranges his/her schedule to be available to take payments when clients attend the Clinic.
 Typically, clients telephone the Clinic to cancel appointments.
 Any appointments or cancellations made directly between a therapist and client should be changed in the online calendar as soon as possible and/or brought to the attention of the Clinic Assistant in order to facilitate her schedule and maintain the accurate billing of clients.

 10.4 Therapists should arrive in advance of sessions in order to prepare recording equipment, arrange furniture, etc..
 Therapy sessions are typically 50 minutes in length.
 Therapists are expected to stop their sessions 10 minutes before the hour.
 Additional time may be reserved if it is indicated or required.